 The programs are provided through a sequential set of learning steps which address specific tasks necessary for State Board preparation, graduation and job entry level skills.
 Clinic equipment, implements and products are comparable to those used in the industry.
 Each student will receive instruction that relates to the performance of useful, creative and productive career oriented activities.
 The course is presented through well-developed lesson plans that reflect the latest educational methods.
 Subjects are presented by means of lecture, demonstration, and student participation.
 Audio-visual aids, guest speakers, field trips, and other related learning methods are used in the course.

 ESTHETICS CLASS START DATES

-2024 DAY SCHOOL January 29, April 15, August 19, November 4 NIGHT SCHOOL Please see the school's Admissions Leader for specific start dates.
-2025 DAY SCHOOL January 27, March 24, May 19, July 14, September 8, November 3

-Please see the school's Admissions Leader for specific start dates.
+2025 DAY SCHOOL January 27, March 24, May 19, July 14, September 8, November 3 NIGHT SCHOOL Please see the school's Admissions Leader for specific start dates.

 ESTHETICS PROGRAM SCHEDULE